Victoria’s Secret Model Candice Swanepoel Sizzles In A Black Bikini During Swimwear Shoot

 One of her most recent stints modeling the looks came just last week.
 The Inquisitr revealed that she flashed her booty in a red hot bikini in photos shared on social media.

-Prior to that, The Inquisitr shared that Candice served as model to sell another look from her collection, this time a strapless number.
+Prior to that, The Inquisitr shared that Candice served as a model to sell another look from her collection, this time a strapless number.

-But there’s no doubting that the star is the perfect model for her own collection, as Swanepoel previously revealed to Savior Flair that staying in shape is important to her as she’s so often spotted in a bikini in front of the camera.
+But there’s no doubting that the star is the perfect model for her own collection, as Swanepoel previously revealed to Savoir Flair that staying in shape is important to her as she’s so often spotted in a bikini in front of the camera.

 “The secret is getting yourself to the gym!
 It’s about putting in the time and finding things you enjoy doing, so it doesn’t feel like that much work,” she said of staying in shape.